What is Prescript Assist?

 The Clinical Evidence

 However, the old formulation claims to be tested in a clinical trial and claims to be beneficial for symptoms of IBS.
-In fact, most of the paleo community and several folks such as Chris Kresser and Sarah Ballantyne have promoted the product because of this clinical evidence.
+In fact, most of the paleo community has promoted the product because of this clinical evidence.
 Let’s look at this study.

 Here are the positives of this study